CCurl/cccForth/README.md

 To these ends, I have wandered off the beaten path in the following ways:

 - This is NOT an ANSI-standard Forth.
-- This is a byte-coded implementation to save code space.
+- This is a byte-coded implementation.
 - Many primitives (core words) are built into the compiler, and are not included in the dictionary.
 - These primitves ARE NOT case sensitive (DUP = dup = Dup).
 - User-defined words ARE case sensitive.